nip009/water_plant/README.md

 # water_plant

-An app that will help you keep your plants watered!
+An app that will help keep your plants watered!

 You need to have Android Studio, as well as the Dart and Flutter plugins installed to run this application on your machine.